 Cycling shoe cleat types

-What pedal system you run shouldn’t impact on what shoes you choose, but you do need to ensure that the shoe offers enough adjustment to ensure you can get the cleat in the right position for you.
+What two-bolt pedal system you run shouldn’t impact on what shoes you choose, but you do need to ensure that the shoe offers enough adjustment to ensure you can get the cleat in the right position for you.

-Most shoes will offer an element of fore and aft adjustment, and your cleat should allow for side to side, but if you like to ride with a less common angle, or position, double check the adjustability is there and that the treat pattern doesn’t interfere.
+Most shoes will offer an element of fore and aft adjustment, and your cleat should allow for side to side, but if you like to ride with a less common angle or position, double check the adjustability is there and that the treat pattern doesn’t interfere.

 Heat moulding of cycling shoes